One of the most important staples in your kitchen pantry should be a bag of onions.

 Based on this definition of a fruit, onions are not fruit.
 While some onions may be slightly sweet to taste, they do not contain any visible or edible seeds in the part of the plant that we are typically eating.

 When trying to define a vegetable, it is a broader category than fruits because they can be made up of so many parts of the plant.
-Basically, a good way to figure out if something is a vegetable is to exclude it as a fruit.
+A good way to figure out if something is a vegetable is to exclude it as a fruit.

 When classifying vegetables, they can be stalks, such as rhubarb and lovage.
 You can also have vegetables that are made of leaves, like cabbage and lettuce.